3 Enterprise Automation Examples: Achieving End-to-End Efficiency

 A traditional enterprise client onboarding process might look like this:

-• CRM entry is updated (/created) to log the new customer
+• The CRM entry is updated or created to log the new customer

-• Client value assessed and employee chosen with proportional experience for client onboarding
+• Client value is assessed and an employee is chosen with proportional experience for the onboarding

-• Employee is tagged in the client’s CRM entry to make them easy to find
+• That employee is tagged in the client’s CRM entry to make them easy to find

-Even if the responsible employee starts the client onboarding process as quickly as possible, the process itself is entirely down to the employee in question.
-This means that the success of the entire operation is left down to a single person’s memory and the chance of human error.
+Even if the responsible employee starts the client onboarding process as quickly as possible, the process itself is entirely down to that person.
+The success of the whole operation is left to a single person’s memory and the chance of human error.
+That might be okay for smaller organizations where managers have time to keep track of every employee, but in an enterprise dealing with hundreds or thousands of clients per team, it simply is not reliable.

 Automated client onboarding